aws-samples/amazon-transcribe-news-media-analysis/CONTRIBUTING.md

 ## Working with CloudFormation

-The CloudFormation source code is located inside the `src/cfn` directory.
-The template uses a custom resource for populating the S3 bucket with the Web UI's static resources and to trigger the back-end's build.
-The lambda source code is located inside the `src/backend/functions/setup` directory.
+The CloudFormation template is located inside the `src/cfn` directory.
+The template uses a custom resource to populate the S3 bucket with the Web UI static resources and to trigger the back-end build.
+The lambda function source code is located inside the `src/backend/functions/setup` directory.

 ## Working with the Transcriber Java back-end